ACE857/Networking/README.md

 # Networking
-This repositry contains implementation of some popular concepts of computer networking
+This repositry contains implementation of some popular concepts of computer networking Every folder contains a readme file describing the implementation of that concept.